 - Full-Time Equivalent: 1.0 FTE

-Ride Connection is looking for a collaborative, engaging, relationship and community builder to join our organization as a Compliance Specialist.
+Ride Connection is looking for a collaborative, engaging, problem solver and relationship builder to assist the Tualatin Program Manager with day-to-day operations.

-This is a full-time, non-exempt position with starting pay of $20.16 to $30.24 per hour.
+This is a full-time, non-exempt position with a starting pay of $23.54 - $35.32 per hour.
 Ride Connection offers an excellent benefits package, including comprehensive medical, dental, and vision insurance, an Employee Assistance Program, 403(b)-retirement plan with automatic employer contribution plus a match up to 2%, Flexible Spending Account with up to $500 annual employer contribution, 10 days of paid vacation in your first three years and then increases, twelve holidays, accrued sick leave, and TriMet annual public transportation pass.

-- You are a proactive self-starter; you enjoy the challenge of planning processes and procedures that respond to or prevent future issues before they arise
+- You are a proactive self-starter; you enjoy the challenge of planning processes and procedures that respond to or prevent future issues that may arise

-- You enjoy the challenge of juggling multiple projects with multiple timelines.
-You can roll with the punches and change gears when needed.
-Without losing a beat, you split your attention between individual and team projects
+- You can roll with the punches and change gears when needed.
+You split your attention between individual work projects, team projects, and customer service without losing a beat

 - You are known for your eye for detail.
 Double-checking and triple-checking are a part of how you operate